wwt/SwiftCurrent/wiki/Getting-Started-SwiftUI.md

 ## Launching the [Workflow](https://wwt.github.io/SwiftCurrent/Classes/Workflow.html)

-Next we add a [WorkflowView](https://wwt.github.io/SwiftCurrent/Structs/WorkflowView.html) that will proceed with `FirstView` and `SecondView` to the body of our starting app view, in this case `ContentView`.
+Next we add a [WorkflowView](https://wwt.github.io/SwiftCurrent/Structs/WorkflowView.html) to the body of our starting app view, in this case `ContentView`.

 ```swift
 import SwiftUI